-While stable value crediting rates have exceeded money market fund yields historically in most market environments. the sharp rise in Treasury yields coupled with the current inverted nature of the yield curve caused money market fund yields to generally surpass stable value crediting rates during the fourth guarter of 2022 (see Exhibit 1) and this relationship continued throughout 2023.
-Money market fund yields rose from near 0.00% to begin 2022, to approximately 5.00 - 5.25% by the third guarter of 2023, which is where they stand today.
+While stable value crediting rates have exceeded money market fund yields historically in most market environments, the sharp rise in Treasury yields coupled with the inverted nature of the yield curve caused money market fund yields to generally surpass stable value crediting rates during the fourth guarter of 2022 (see Exhibit 1) and this relationship continued throughout 2023 and 2024.
+Money market fund yields rose from near 0.00% to begin 2022, to approximately 5.00 - 5.25% by the third guarter of 2023, before dropping below 5.00% in recent months.